CoxHong/reactjs.org/content/docs/hooks-state.md

 }
 ```

-The state starts as `{ count: 0 }`, and we increment `state.count` when the user clicks a button by calling `this.setState()`.
+The state starts as `{ count: 0 }`, and we increase `state.count` when the user clicks a button by calling `this.setState()`.
 We'll use snippets from this class throughout the page.

 >Note
 >